-We occupy 66,075 square feet of office and laboratory space in South San Francisco, California, pursuant to a lease agreement that commenced in December 2019 and expires in April 2030, and includes the option to extend for an additional five-year term.
+We occupy 66,075 square feet of office, laboratory, and manufacturing space in South San Francisco, California, pursuant to a lease agreement that commenced in December 2019 and expires in April 2030, and includes the option to extend for an additional five-year term.
 We sublease an additional 32,909 square feet of office and laboratory space in the same building, pursuant to a sublease agreement that commenced in April 2022 and expires in April 2030.
-In July 2021, we entered into a lease agreement for 163,193 square feet of industrial space located in Fremont, California, which we initially planned to use for the construction of a GMP manufacturing facility and subsequently decided to replace with the Bothell facility.
-The lease agreement has an initial term of ten years expiring in November 2031 and includes an option to extend for up to two additional five-year terms.
-We plan to sublease to a third party or terminate this lease.